urbit/developers.urbit.org/content/courses/hoon-school.md

 exercises and discussions, and a completion certification, then Hoon School Live will be a good fit for you.
 We seek to offer it a few times a year.

-By completing Hoon School Live as a cohort student, you should be able to read and interpret most nonspecialist Hoon code, produce useful standalone code, and explain subject-oriented programming.
+By completing Hoon School as a cohort student, you should be able to read and interpret most nonspecialist Hoon code, produce useful standalone code, and explain subject-oriented programming.
 We omit some of the written Hoon School content for time, but you should be well-equipped to understand the optional